gbtami/pychess-variants/static/docs/chak.md

 The Shaman is one of the weakest pieces and is typically used more defensively due to its slow movement.

-Note that the piece symbol also helps to remind you of its movement.
+Note that the piece symbol is shaped to help remind you of its movement.

 ### Vulture (V)
 ![Vulture](https://github.com/gbtami/pychess-variants/blob/master/static/images/ChakGuide/Vulture.png)